galacticpuzzlehunt/gph-site/DEPLOY.md

 **Draft** instructions for setting this website up on some relatively easy platforms.
 If you have any experience with deploying, you probably don't need to read this document.

+(This doc has not been updated for 2021.)

 ## PythonAnywhere

 PythonAnywhere is a Python hosting service that has a reasonably powerful free tier, and is overall pretty beginner-friendly, but if you do know your way around computers you might have a bit more trouble.
 (For example, being able to SSH from your own computer appears to be a paid feature.)
 The instructions below are mostly cribbed from: